Masthead

 Co-Associate Editor

-Hayley is a sophomore at Fordham University from Seal Beach, CA, and is pursuing an International Studies major and a French and Francophone Studies minor.
+Hayley is a sophomore at Fordham University from Seal Beach, CA, and is pursuing a double major in International Studies and French and Francophone Studies.
 She currently serves as the Co-Associate Editor of the Fordham Political Review.
-She is also an arranger and singer for the Fordham B-Sides and a member of the Mimes and Mummers.
+She is also the Assistant Music Director for the Fordham B-Sides.
+She is an intern at the Center for the Advancement of Languages, Education, and Communities within the French Embassy.
 Her primary interests are international relations and diplomacy, and she plans on getting a Master’s Degree in Foreign Service after graduation.

 Contact Hayley at hnd1@fordham.edu.